top of page

 RESEARCH CENTRES POLICY

-Q - Does every industry sector, institution, and public service have a dedicated research centre that is tasked with finding the most efficient and best ways of carryout every aspect of their work?
+Q - Does every industry sector, and public service have a dedicated research centre that is tasked with finding the most efficient and best ways of carryout every aspect of their work?

 A - There are some organisations who have a limited role in this area, but usually the answer is no.